ignite/cli/docs/guide/interchange/03-walkthrough.md

 ## Complete Exchange with a Partially Filled Buy Order

-An order is created to buy 10 marscoin for 5 venuscoin.
+An order is created to buy 10 marscoin for 5 venuscoin:

 ```bash
 # Target blockchain
 interchanged tx dex send-buy-order dex channel-0 marscoin 10 venuscoin 5
 ```

 The buy order is partially filled for 5marscoin.
 An existing sell order for 5 marscoin (with a price of 3 venuscoin) on the source chain has been completely filled and removed from the order book.
-The author of the closed sell order recived 15 venuscoin vouchers (product of 5marscoin and 3venuscoin).
+The author of the closed sell order received 15 venuscoin vouchers (product of 5marscoin and 3venuscoin):

 ```yml
 # Source blockchain